 Perhaps you've seen the stories of Shakespeare and Bach writing great works during the plague.
 You see the stay at home order as a chance to accomplish great things, or at least catch up on home projects and that giant pile of books you keep meaning to read.

-Maybe you are accomplishing big projects, and steaming through that reading – good for you!
+accomplishing big projects, and steaming through that reading – good for you!

 Or maybe you're tired, short-tempered, and have a hard time maintaining motivation.
 Maybe you have vast attention for the things you find very meaningful, and no attention for anything else.
 Perhaps your memory seems to have left the building.